Mercury contamination in Grassy Narrows: Effects on local communities

 The closest reserve to the paper mill is Grassy Narrows reserve, which is less than 100 km downstream of the Dryden factory.
 The Whitedog reserve is several hundred kilometres further downstream.
 Both First Nations communities were severely affected.
 For generations many suffered from mercury poisoning, including Minamata disease—a neurological syndrome caused by severe mercury poisoning.
-Generations of Grassy Lakes continue to suffer from the physical, social, and economic costs of the discharge of approximately ten tons of mercury into the Wabigoon River between 1962 and 1970 by the Dryden factory, 100 km upstream of Grassy Narrows, poisoning the water and the fish—the staple food of the Grassy Narrows First Nations.
+Generations of Grassy Narrows residents continue to suffer from the physical, social, and economic costs of the discharge of approximately ten tons of mercury into the Wabigoon River between 1962 and 1970 by the Dryden factory, 100 km upstream of Grassy Narrows, poisoning the water and the fish—the staple food of the Grassy Narrows First Nations.
 It is "one of Canada's worst environmental disasters".